A poem to celebrate Mae’s third birthday,

 "Jamie, In Memoriam"

-Why is that mountain pink
+Why is that mountain pink? ask the grandchildren.

 We are at the fish-fry place, outside, staring at spilled